 The elite of the Knights Templar Order had 13 members (brothers).
-Whose primary goal was to establish the Merovingian dynasty over all of Europe and beyond.
+Whose primary goal was to establish the Merovingian dynasty over Europe and beyond.
 A key figure in the history of the Order was Bertrand de Blanchefort.
 Who became Grand Master of the Knights between 1156 and 1169.

 The Knights Templar has remained in the Bible and history as a bloody and criminal order with roots in the Crusader period.
-Enjoying supremacy for almost two centuries but later fell into disgrace and humiliation of other bloody and criminal groups.
+Enjoying supremacy for almost two centuries but later fell into disgrace and humiliation by other bloody and criminal groups.
 Namely, those led by Philip the Fair and the Pope of Rome himself.
 From this order derived the later dark orders known as the Teutonic Knights.
 The Knights of St. John, the Knights of Malta, the Jesuit Knights, the Jacobite Knights, and the Knights of the Rosy Cross (Rosicrucians).

 In 1128 the first group of Templar brothers met with Pope Honorius II.
 The Knights were recognized by the religious leaders of the time (the Church in Rome accepted the order).
 Even though the Knights were known to be usually godless villains, heinous predators, murderers, people who did not keep their word, and adulterers.
 Bertrand de Blanchefort called the Knights Templar under his wing “legal executors of Christ.”
 Obtaining the right granted by the Vatican to bear arms permanently.
-In addition, the pope absolved the temple brothers of the sin of murder.
+In addition, the pope absolved the temple brothers of murder.

 Read also: Who Are The Saints In The Catholic Church?